 All employees are required to carry an I.D. card.
 If an employee loses his/her card, there will be an automatic charge of \$5.00 to issue a duplicate.
-If an employee gives up employment, his/her I.D. card must be returned prior to release of final paycheck.
+If an employee gives up employment, his/her I.D. card must be returned prior to the release of the final paycheck.